Hello, I Must Be Going! (album): Artwork

 The album's sleeve contains various photographs from Collins's family life, which he had also done for Face Value (1981).
+He also continued the visual style of Face Value with a facial close-up as the cover image - this time showing Collins' face in profile, with its mirror image on the reverse cover (the original CD release of the album placed this on the insert card instead).
+The handwritten notes were also a feature carried over from Face Value.
 Collins wanted both albums to be a "matching set, something that felt like it was from the same bloke".
 Included is a picture of his young son Simon in a Superman costume, which Collins found humorous to include but later found that some people misinterpreted it as focusing the album too much on his personal life.

 Critical reception

 Hugh Fielder of Sounds praised Hello, I Must Be Going! as "a broader, stronger and better executed follow-up to Face Value", writing, "The original inspiration may be second-hand but the execution and character is entirely his."
 In Rolling Stone, John Milward said of the record: "Despite its trend-bucking boast of an eight-track recording, the album's rich luster is of the old classical-rock school.
 In fact, the LP sounds like stripped-down Genesis, ornamental but not too ostentatious."
+Simon Hills of Record Mirror claims Hello, I Must Be Going clings on desperately to old soul cliches and reworks of 'In The Air Tonight'."

 NME writer Graham K. Smith was less enthused, criticising the lyrics as excessively self-pitying and the music as steeped in "blatant textbook commercialities"; he found that the album "resoundly collapses between the two stools of 'meaningful rock' and disposable pop, wallowing in all the worst aspects of both with none of the saving graces".

 Retrospectively, AllMusic critic Stephen Thomas Erlewine stated that Collins "began to inject his highly melodic pop songwriting with more soul and R&B influences" on Hello, I Must Be Going!, with mixed results: "While some of the material was successful, much of it showed that he was still coming to grips with how to incorporate R&B techniques into his style."
 In a later review of the album for AllMusic, Tim Sendra was more favourable, deeming it "a winning follow-up that shows Collins to be in full control of songwriting and production".